Tax cluster

 Sale of property

-Trap: non-resident of Russia = 30% PIT
+Trap: non-resident of Russia = 30% NDFL

-How to transfer sale proceeds to Italy
+How to transfer proceeds from a sale to Italy

 What must be declared